khulnasoft-lab/design.khulnasoft.com/contents/regions/empty-states.md

 #### Content

-When using the [search](/components/search) component, the text should always be:

-- For the title, `No results found`.
-- For the text underneath, `Edit your search and try again`.

-When using the [filter](/components/filter) component, the text should always be:

-- For the title, `No results found`.
-- For the text underneath, `Edit your filters and try again`.

-No period on the end of either phrase.
+- When using the [filter component](/components/filter), if there are no matching results, follow the [empty search filter](/components/filter#empty-state-content) guidelines.

+- When using the [search component](/components/search), if there are no matching results, follow the [empty search results](/components/search#empty-state-content) guidelines.
 ## Fallback

 If you're unable to come up with a solution to achieve one of the [3 goals of an empty state region](#goals), you can use the empty state fallback.
 Using the fallback should still achieve one of the three goals and should include a way to track conversion.